Ravi-D/Log-Collection-Simple-REST-API/README.md

 Postman
 1. Using Postman or another REST client, send GET requests per the specifications outlined in Swagger.

-    1.1.
-If you are running the application via executable, check your command prompt window.
+    1.5.
+If you are running the application via executable, check the first line of your command prompt window.
 It will tell you which localhost route to use on Postman.

 2. Your Postman should look something like this:
 GET `https://localhost:####/FileRetrieval/api/get-log-by-name?fileName=log-small.txt&linesToReturn=5&searchTerm=2022-10-15`